How to Recover From A Bad Edibles Experience

 • Faster heart rate

-Edible effects typically peak at about 3 hours, but this can be dependent on your tolerance level, hydration, and even how much you’ve eaten or slept that day.
-Because of this, it’s typically recommended that you wait a full 2 hours before taking another edible dose, even if you aren’t initially feeling any effects from your first dose.
-If you don’t know how you respond to edibles or what the right dosage is for you, it can be easy to underestimate the effects and take another edible too soon.
+Edible effects may peak at about 3 hours, but this can depend on your tolerance level, hydration, and even how much you've eaten or slept that day.
+Because of this, it's typically recommended that you wait a full 2 hours before taking another edible dose, even if you weren't initially feeling any effects from your first dose.
+If you don't know how you respond to edibles or what the right dosage is for you, it can be easy to underestimate the effects and take another edible too soon.

 Like most consumable products, edibles also have a shelf life.
 So be sure to take note of the expiration date before you take a bite!